| | |

 Rio de Janeiro, Brazil from October 5-7, 2009.
 A thematic emphasis

-related to multimedia processing and interaction for immersive
+for MMSP'09 is on topics related to multimedia processing and interaction for immersive

 telecommunications and collaboration.
 Keynote speakers include: